 Aside from adding ghee to your meals, you can also use it topically for:

-- Frizzy or dry hair — To get rid of dry hair, massage your scalp with ghee for at least 15 minutes before towel steaming your hair and scalp for another 15 minutes.26
+- Frizzy or dry hair — To get rid of dry hair, massage your scalp with a mixture of honey and ghee, and leave it on for a while.
+Wash out the mixture afterward.26

 Try Making These Delicious Ghee Recipes

-From soups and main dishes to desserts and beverages, there are many dishes that you can make with ghee.
-Here are some recipes you can cook at home, so you and your loved ones can reap the benefits of this healthy ingredient:
+From soups and main dishes to desserts and beverages, there are numerous culinary uses for ghee.
+Here are two recipes you can cook at home, so you and your loved ones can reap the benefits of this healthy ingredient:

 One-Pan Paleo Chicken Paprikash